Property Division Attorney

 Experienced Legal Representation in Your New Jersey Divorce

 If you are considering a divorce, make sure that taxes are properly filed and get copies of tax returns, pay stubs, bank statements and other financial documents so that you and your lawyer will have a complete understanding of the family finances going into the divorce process.
-For advice and assistance and effective representation in your divorce, contact a marital property division attorney at Herbert & Weiss in Englewood for a free initial phone consultation .
+For advice and assistance and effective representation in your divorce, contact a marital property division attorney at Herbert & Weiss in Englewood for a initial phone consultation .